matejker/everystreet/README.md

-Inspired by Mark Beaumont who did this challenge over the lockdown in Edinburgh, place where I spend the lockdown, and literally everyone else who managed to accomplish this challenge(_I would have never had the patience and motivation to run that much in the city_)
+Inspired by Mark Beaumont who did this challenge over the lockdown in Edinburgh, place where I spend the lockdown, and literally everyone else who managed to accomplish this challenge (_I would have never had the patience and motivation to run that much in the city_)
-I said to myself that I am more a mathematician than a runner or cyclist.
-So, I ask myself, what is the optimal route? is there any algorithm that can generate such route?
+I said to myself that I am a mathematician and software engineer more then a runner or cyclist.
+So, I ask myself, what is the optimal route?
+Is there any algorithm which can generate such route?

  - For more details see [the theoretical summary](./everystreet_algorithm.pdf)
  - The _app_ itself can be find: [www.everystreetchallenge.com](http://www.everystreetchallenge.com)
  - Jupyter notebook with [The Grange example](./everystreet.ipynb)

 ## Every street challenge
-Rules of every street challenge are run or cycle2 every single street of given (metropolitan) area which is usually a city or a neighborhood.
+Rules of every street challenge are run or cycle every single street of given (metropolitan) area which is usually a city or a neighborhood.
 Till this point the rules are simple and clear, but the problem is the street definition.
 How do we define a street?
-Do we include pedestrian paths, parks or highways?
-For simplicity, we consider a street network of edges and nodes (interception of two or more edges and dead-end roads) accessible by car.
+Do we include pedestrian paths, parks or motorways?
+For simplicity, we consider a street network of edges and nodes (interception of two or more edges and dead-end roads) accessible by car*.
 Assuming that runner can run oneway roads in both direction, we do not consider road direction.
 In order to find such network we used Open Street Map API [4].